MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
-title: Building apps for the Microsoft Teams platform
+title: Build apps for the Microsoft Teams platform
 author: heath-hamilton
 description: Overview of how developers can extend and customize Microsoft Teams features with custom apps. ms.topic: overview